sudara/deepjargon/definitions/3blue1brown.md

 ## [3Blue1Brown](#3blue1brown)

-YouTube channel with videos on [linear algebra](#linear-algebra) and calculus and neural network basics.
+YouTube channel with videos on [linear algebra](#linear-algebra), calculus and neural network basics.

 A strong emphasis on visual intuition and understanding.